zalando/nakadi/README.md

 #### Create an Event Type

-An event type can be created by posting to the `event-types` resource.
+Create an event type by posting to the `event-types` resource.

 Each event type must have a unique `name`.
-If the event type already exists a `409 Conflict` response will be returned.
-Otherwise a successful request will result in a `201 Created` response.
+If the event type already exists, a `409 Conflict` response will be returned.
+Otherwise, a successful request will result in a `201 Created` response.
 The exact required fields depend on the event type's category, but `name`, `owning_application` and `schema` are always expected.

-The `schema` value should only declare the custom part of the event - the generic schema is implicit and doesn't need to be defined.
+The `schema` value should only declare the custom part of the event.
+The generic schema is implicit and doesn't need to be defined.
 The combination of the two (the "effective schema") will be checked when events are submitted for the event type.

-This example shows a `business` category event type with a simple schema for an order number -
+This example shows a `business` category event type with a simple schema for an order number:

 ```sh
 curl -v -XPOST http://localhost:8080/event-types -d '{